How to configure a proxy#

 http_proxy http://proxy

-https_proxy https://proxy
+https_proxy http://proxy

 global_apt_http_proxy http://aptproxy

-global_apt_https_proxy https://aptproxy
+global_apt_https_proxy http://aptproxy

 Or it may look like this if there are no proxies set: